wanchain/wanx/README.md

 - Make gas price/limit configurable
 - Add documentation for all chains and multiple use cases
 - Add jsdoc throughout codebase
-- Add syncStoremanGroups and syncErc20StoremanGroups methods
+- Add method to get available storemen
-- Add getRegErc20Tokens method
+- Add method to get registered tokens